Occupational Therapy Jobs & Recruitment in the UK

 Although you would not be able to claim for the additional benefits associated with a fixed role (such as pension, sick pay and holiday pay), there is a huge demand for locum employees within both the NHS and private sector to help fill any potential shortages.
 With LATs (Locum Appointments for Training) also counting towards your qualifications, there has never been a better time to consider taking an occupational therapy role on a locum basis.

-Are you an experienced Acute Occupational Therapist looking to progress your career further and take on new, exciting challenges within an outstanding healthcare environment?
-Read on for more information about this unmissable full time role in Bishop's Stortford.
+Are you an experienced OT looking to progress your career further and take on new, exciting challenges within an outstanding healthcare environment?
+Read on for more information about this unmissable contract role in Birmingham.

-Are you an experienced Community Occupational Therapist looking to progress your career further and take on new, exciting challenges within an outstanding healthcare environment?
-Read on for more information about this unmissable full time role in Stoke on Trent.
+Are you an experienced OT looking to progress your career further and take on new, exciting challenges within an outstanding healthcare environment?
+Read on for more information about this unmissable contract role in East London.

-Are you an experienced Community Occupational Therapist looking to progress your career further and take on new, exciting challenges within an outstanding healthcare environment?
-Read on for more information about this unmissable full time role in Aylesbury.
+Are you an experienced OT looking to progress your career further and take on new, exciting challenges within an outstanding healthcare environment?
+Read on for more information about this unmissable contract role in Orpington.

 Send your CV straight to the right person